FreeCAD/homebrew-freecad/README.md

 When freecad 0.20.1 was released it did not have support for python 3.11 however a [consolidated commit][lnk6] has been made that should allow the 0.20.1 release to build and run against python 3.11

+> the below video demonstrates how I created a patch file for python 3.11 support

 [lnk6]: <https://github.com/FreeCAD/FreeCAD/commit/639546574e2d4b468f125e0c17d67af73156c9da>